open-telemetry/oteps/text/0165-instrumentation-api.md

 which operate on the request domain object.
 In Java it looks like [this](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation-api/src/main/java/io/opentelemetry/instrumentation/api/instrumenter/http/HttpAttributesExtractor.java).

 An implementation of each semantic convention method is required, i.e., no default implementation of the interface methods is provided.
-This is to ensure it is a conscience decision by the instrumentation library author to avoid populating a semantic convention because it is not available in that framework.
+This is to ensure it is a conscious decision by the instrumentation library author to avoid populating a semantic convention because it is not available in that framework.
 The expectation is these interfaces will generally lead instrumentation authors into populating all of OpenTelemetry's semantic conventions.